-This guide is not about fixing the Bad Things that caused the Bad News.
-But it does assume that most organizations are engaged in good, proper activities, not Ponzi schemes.
+This guide is not about fixing the Bad Things that caused the Bad News, such as a high-profile malpractice case, a hospital superbug, or a hack into an organization's electronic health records.
+But it does assume that most healthcare organizations are engaged in good, proper activities, rather than seeking to inflict harm on others.

-Not everyone who worked at Enron was a wrongdoer, or guilty of fraud.
+Not everyone who worked at Enron was a wrongdoer or guilty of fraud.
+Not every Volkswagen engineer conspired to cheat the emissions standards.
 Ditto most of the folks at Arthur Andersen and Lehman Brothers.
 When Odwalla suffered a 90% sales decline after salmonella in their juice caused the death of a child, undeserved layoffs of innocent bystanders inevitably followed.
-The Ford/Firestone exploding tire fiasco also injured bystanders: a number of both brands' independent dealers lost everything when their businesses evaporated.
-The point is, in order to ensure the continued healthy existence of a company struck by bad news, and in particular, to preserve the jobs of all the good people working there, somebody has to take effective action to protect its good name and reputation.

-If that person is you, these are the critical survival strategies you need to employ if your organization finds itself in the most uncomfortable spotlight.
+The point is, in order to ensure the continued healthy reputation of an organization struck by bad news, and in particular, to preserve the organization's mission, effective action must be taken to protect the organization's good name.
+If that task falls on your shoulders, these are the critical survival strategies you need to employ if your organization finds itself in the most uncomfortable spotlight.